 “When we started … nothing had happened with Harvey Weinstein or [former CBS Corporation Chairman and CEO] Les Moonves yet,” she said.
 Once the stories broke, “We decided we needed to start from square one and redevelop everything with more of a slant about … people being held accountable for their behavior.”

-But she clarified that Steve Carell’s character will not be an all-out villain.
+But she clarified Steve Carell’s character is not an all-out villain.

 “As artists, we try to find the shreds of humanity in any crisis and open people’s minds to see all sides of things.
 What does it mean to be a person who loses their entire life?
 Their family.
 Their career.
 The #MeToo movement has been so emotional on all sides.